inet-framework/inet-tutorials/_docs/wireless/step1.md

 NICs modules also contain an L2 (i.e. data link layer) protocol.
-The MAC protocol in `AckingWirelessNic` is configurable, the default choice being `IdealMac`. `IdealMac` implements a trivial MAC layer which only provides encapsulation/decapsulation but no real medium access protocol.
-There is virtually no medium access control: packets are transmitted as soon as the previous packet has completed transmission. `IdealMac` also contains an optional out-of-band acknowledgement mechanism which we turn off here.
+The MAC protocol in `AckingWirelessNic` is configurable, the default choice being `MultipleAccessMac`. `MultipleAccessMac` implements a trivial MAC layer which only provides encapsulation/decapsulation but no real medium access protocol.
+There is virtually no medium access control: packets are transmitted as soon as the previous packet has completed transmission. `MultipleAccessMac` also contains an optional out-of-band acknowledgement mechanism which we turn off here.

 The configuration: